emanuelceballos/nodejs-api-rest-with-mongo-db/README.md

 ## Pre-requisites

-> Docker (not mandatory)
+- Docker (not mandatory)

-This is for local DB only, unless you connect to an external server.
+    - This is for local DB only, unless you connect to an external server.
+- Create an *uploads* folder in the root directory to test the upload endpoints.

-## Quickly spin up a Mongo DB server
+### Quickly spin up a Mongo DB server

 ```
 docker run -d -p 27017:27017 --name mongodb mongo:5.0.4